 To make a red clover tincture, you’ll need the following ingredients and equipment:

-- One-pint mason jar with lid (amber glass is ideal, but as long as you keep the tincture away from light at all times, it won’t make a difference)
+- 1-pint mason jar with a tight-fitting lid (amber glass is best, but as long as you store your tincture in a dark place, regular glass will do)

 - Funnel